OpenFreeEnergy/openfe/docs/cookbook/loading_molecules.rst

 but instead represents the way that the overall system will be solvated.
 This information is then interpreted inside the ``Protocol`` when solvating the system.

-By default, this solvent is water.
-The positive and negative ion can be defined, as well as the ion concentration which must be specified along with the unit.
+By default, this solvent is water with 0.15 M NaCl salt.
+All parameters; the positive and negative ion as well as the ion concentration (which must be specified along with the unit) can be freely defined.

 .. code::